NrgXnat/xnat-docker-compose/README.md

     cp mac.env .env
     ```

     2. With Mac the default environmental variables should be sufficient to get started.
+The _UID and _GID env variables can be left empty.

     3. With Linux it is _critical_ to correctly set the UID/GID envrionmental variables.
 The xnat-web tomcat container uid/gid is generally the owner of the directory `xnat-data/archive`.
 The single user Jupyter notebook containers need read access to `xnat-data/archive` and read/write access to `xnat-data/workspaces`.
 JupyterHub needs to be a member of the Docker group, it uses the Docker socket to spawn the single-user Jupter containers.